BotCity Studio SDKΒΆ

 Diagnostic ToolΒΆ

-tool accompanies the Wizard package, and its main objective is to validate whether your environment meets the prerequisites for using the BotCity Studio SDK.
+The BotCity - Diagnostic tool is included in the Wizard package and is primarily designed to validate whether your environment meets the prerequisites for installing and using the BotCity Studio SDK.

 Warning

-result in any connection test, you may be trying to install it in a blocking environment.
+If you receive a FAIL result in any connection test, it is likely that you are trying to install in a restricted environment.
+Check the description in the Notes column.

 Info